Lomo'instant Automat Glass is a more advanced camera for Fuji Instax

 Fuji cameras.
 For the price of this camera you can easily get the Fuji

 90 which is much better.
-But the Fuji can't really take night photos.
+Look at the results in the Fuji camera section.

 gereral words about Lomography and their service: There is a 2-year